jrgmadrid/jrgmadrid/README.md

 ### dislikes:

 * thinking you have "taste" just because you've read marcus aurelius once
-* self-implicating statements and self-owns
+* petards, and being hoisted by them